 - Liability—You can be held responsible in a lawsuit if you cause an accident and injure another or the property of another.
 Even a careful boater could have problems that result in an expensive lawsuit.

 Some small watercraft, such as a canoe, may have limited insurance coverage under a homeowners insurance policy, don’t wait until you make a claim to find out whether or not you’re covered.
 Tell Andreotti Insurance what type of watercraft you own, and let them determine what coverage you need.

 Factors to Consider When Getting a Boat Insurance Quote

-The rivers and lakes in Minnesota and Wisconsin are home to all sorts of watercraft—canoes, rowboats, pontoons and speedboats, to name a few.
+The rivers and lakes in Minnesota and Wisconsin are home to all sorts of watercraft—canoes, rowboats, pontoons, and speedboats, to name a few.
 Different types of boats are used in different ways at different speeds in different conditions.
 Your risk exposure depends on whether you use your boat for skiing, fishing, or just cruising around.
-Where you boat is also a factor.
+Where your boat is also a factor.
 For these reasons, a boat owner has a lot of think about when purchasing insurance.

 - Even if your boat isn’t worth a lot of money, you still need insurance.
 An old, inexpensive boat can do a lot of damage.
 In fact, you may be more likely to need a tow if your boat isn’t in top working condition.

 - Total up the value of all that is stored in your boat—oars, skis, life preservers, fishing equipment.
 Be sure you get adequate coverage for contents.